 Unwritten: discussions in the context of the enhancing ICANN's Accountability and a survey launched by the ccNSO Council on community's expectations in respect to accountability of the ccNSO Council have resulted in an increased awareness and need for transparency of the ccNSO Council decision making process and more transparency of the ccNSO Council working methods in general.
 Currently the ccNSO is developing new practices and methods through its Guideline Review Committee, and the ccNSO Council already acts in accordance with some of these working methods, for example, by increasing community awareness about publication of ccNSO Council meeting agendas and background materials.
-These new practices & amp; working methods will become effective, after being discussed with the ccTLD community and adopted by the ccNSO Council.
+These new practices & December 1.